tsackton/taelgar/People/Other Nonhumans/Umli.md

 ---
 headerVersion: 2023.11.25
-tags: [person, dufr/met, dufr/minor, status/unknown]
+tags: [person, status/tim]
-displayDefaults: {startStatus: born, startPrefix: b., endPrefix: d., endStatus: died}
 campaignInfo:
 - {campaign: DuFr, date: 1748-12-29, type: met}
 name: Umli the Exile
 born: 1666
+activeYear: 1732
 species: stoneborn
 ancestry:
 gender: female
 aliases: [Umli]
 whereabouts:
-- {type: home, end: 1731, location: '~VostokMountains~'}
+- {type: home, end: 1731, location: Sivnjo Mountains}
 - {type: home, start: 1732, location: Tollen}
 ---
+%% Status Tim: I removed the status tag but not sure if this is complete.
+Also need you to check that Sivnjo Mountains is where she is from %%
 # Umli the Exile
 >[!info]+ Biographical Info
 > A [[Stoneborn|stoneborn]] (she/her)